harmonydata/harmonydata.github.io/content/en/blog/doxa-parsing.md

 ## Train your own Large Language Model to parse PDFs and win up to £1000 in vouchers!

-*Join a competition to train a Large Language Model to improve Harmony's PDF parsing.
-You don't need to have trained a Large Language Model before.*
+*Join a competition to train a machine learning model to improve Harmony's PDF parsing.
+You don't need to have trained a machine learning model before.*

 {{< grid columns="2" >}}
-  {{< card heading="Register on DOXA AI" copy="Enter the competition on DOXA AI by fine tuning your own large language model and improve Harmony!" url="https://doxaai.com/competition/harmony-parsing" >}}
+  {{< card heading="Register on DOXA AI" copy="Enter the competition on DOXA AI by fine tuning your own model and improve Harmony!" url="https://doxaai.com/competition/harmony-parsing" >}}
   {{< card heading="Join our Discord" copy="Join the Harmony Discord server.
 Check out the 🏅「matching-challenge」 channel!" url="https://discord.com/invite/harmonydata" >}}
 {{< /grid >}}